AnonymousPlanet/thgtoa/guide.md

     -   Youtube

--   Log out and don't touch it unless needed (as mentioned, you will use Protonmail to check your Gmail).
+-   Log out and don't touch it unless needed (as mentioned, you will use ProtonMail to check your Gmail).

 Keep in mind that there are different algorithms in place to check for weird activity.
-If you receive any mail (on Protonmail) prompting about a Google Security Warning.
+If you receive any mail (on ProtonMail) prompting about a Google Security Warning.
 Click it and Click the button to say "Yes it was me".
 It helps.

 Do not use that account for "sign-up with Google" anywhere unless necessary.